jumanzoru/Weather-Predictor/README.md

 * **P**erformance measure: accuracy of its predictions of whether it is going to rain or snow or not.
 * **E**nvironment: Only able to see the input statement and the training data.
-* **A**ctuators: the input cell (today's observations) and output cell (rain/snow or not tommorrow).
+* **A**ctuators: the input cell (today's observations) and output cell (rain/snow or not tomorrow).
 * **S**ensors: the input cell.

-* This is a goal based model, with the only goal to find the probability of rain/snow for the next day given today's observations, and return a output based on that value.
-This is a model based agent.
+* This is a goal-based model, with the only goal to find the probability of rain/snow for the next day given today's observations, and return an output based on that value.
+This is a model-based agent.
 It trains on the dataset once and will answer only from its training.

 ##  Data Exploration and Preprocessing Step